nwx77/cheap-cluely/README.md

-# Cluely-like AI Desktop Assistant, by Ethan W
+# cheap cluely that sorta sucks

-A local-first, undetectable AI desktop assistant that listens to meetings and on-screen content, then provides real-time answers using Google's Gemini API.
+a local-first, undetectable AI desktop assistant that listens to meetings and on-screen content, then provides real-time answers using Google's Gemini API.
 Built with Python and designed to be invisible to others in video calls.

 ## Features